seangibat/group-gchat/README.md

 As authentication is handled by the GAE Users API, it is essentially group gchat.

-Rooms can be entered or new rooms can be created by adding text in front of the slash i.e. http://ggchatroom.appspot.com/stuff or http://ggchatroom.appspot.com/gitwhat.
+Rooms can be entered or new rooms can be created by adding text in front of the slash e.g. http://ggchatroom.appspot.com/stuff or http://ggchatroom.appspot.com/gitwhat.